 HI Elaine!
 How are you?

-Well, since you ask… I tried tuning my bass today and it’s developed an uncharacteristic buzz….
+Well, since you ask… I tried tuning my bass today and now it’s buzzing!

 Crazy as in busy; plus, I was teaching this weekend.
 One of the things that I taught my students was the importance of our observations.